Home » San Diego » Tips for visiting San Diego Zoo with kids

 Baby Nursing station

-San Diego Zoo’s First Aid office is located next to the Reptile House, and mothers often use it for nursing their infants.
+San Diego Zoo’s First Aid office is next to the Reptile House, and mothers often use it to nurse their infants.

 The facility also has a microwave for preparing your child’s meal.

-Some mothers prefer to sit just outside the First Aid office on one of the benches provided.
+Some mothers prefer to sit outside the First Aid office on one of the provided benches.

 Sources